 Causes of Erectile Dysfunction

-- Physical causes are the main reasons for erectile dysfunction.
-They include heart disease, high blood pressure, diabetes, neurological disease, and other health conditions.
+- Physical causes are the main reasons for ED.
+They include atherosclerosis (which also causes heart disease and peripheral artery disease), high blood pressure, diabetes, neurological disorders, medication side effects, prostate surgery, radiation treatment to the pelvis, and other health conditions.

-- Psychological causes of erectile dysfunction include anxiety, depression, stress, and problems in relationships.
+- Psychological causes of ED include anxiety, depression, stress, and problems in relationships.

-- Lifestyle factors that increase risk for erectile dysfunction include smoking, alcohol use, and other substance abuse.
+- Lifestyle factors that increase risk for ED include smoking, alcohol use, and other substance abuse.

 - Sildenafil (Viagra)